Xfce

 Before you can contribute translations, you have to go through the steps below.
 Note that ALL these steps are required:

-3. Join the Xfce translation mailing list.
+2. If you want to communicate with other translators, join the Xfce translation mailing list.
 This is where the translation communication is coordinated, so it is nice to introduce yourself here.
 On this list developer will also announce when releases are planned, translations system changes or anything else you should know as a translators.

 Once this has all happened, you should have permission to submit and update translations in your language.
 You can find more information about this below.
 Don't forget to keep in touch with the other translators in your language (you can find them in the translation groups) to coordinate the translation work!